 The purpose of your suit will drive what type you get and how you accessorize it.
 It’s important to take a minute here to also think about the message you want to put out in the world.

-A suit can help you command immediate respect and can help you to feel more confident for those important meetings and negotiations.
-Importantly, you want your suit to make you feel powerful and confident, which you can then better project out to the world.
+A suit can help you command immediate respect and feel more confident for those important meetings and negotiations.
+Importantly, you want your suit to make you feel powerful, which you can then better project out to the world.

 Here’s a simple question: Why are you buying this suit?
 Here are some possible answers to this question.